Known by its acronym as ST, it is a genetic disorder caused by an X chromosome’s partial or complete absence.

 For growing girls with short stature, growth hormone therapy can help them grow better and increase their final height.

-Hormone replacement therapy is usually started around puberty to help them start puberty or go through pubertal changes.
+Hormone replacement therapy is usually started around puberty to help them begin puberty or go through pubertal changes.
 The replacement of female hormones with estrogens is also necessary to maintain bone strength and prevent osteoporosis.